GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Each data set is represented by a :ref:`GMT_DATASET <struct-dataset>` that consists of one or more data tables represented by a :ref:`GMT_DATATABLE <struct-datatable>`, and each table consists of one or more segments represented by a :ref:`GMT_DATASEGMENT <struct-datasegment>`, and each segment contains one or more rows of a fixed number of columns.
-If the dataset originated from an OGR/GMT file then there will be items such as an :ref:`GMT_OGR <struct-ogr>` structure per table and a :ref:`GMT_OGR_SEG <struct-ogr_seg>` structure per segment.

 .. _struct-dataset: